 This variation uses two pool noodles for support.
-If you need those, they’re cheap at the dollar store or you can buy better quality ones at the pool supply.
+Pool noodles are cheap at the dollar store, or you can buy better quality ones at the pool supply.

-Take a smooth inhale and as you exhale, hinge forward in your hips, leaving your heels and your tush on the imaginary wall behind you.
+Take a smooth inhale and as you exhale, hinge forward in your hips.
+Your heels and your tush stay on the imaginary wall behind you.
 Your spine stays long and straight.
 Don’t fall forward off the front of your toes.

 Spend a few breaths in Down Dog pose, and then come up to standing with an inhale.
 Readjust your feet if needed.
 Inhale.
 Exhale and repeat the pose.
 To stay upright in the posture, it’s like you’re pushing your tush away from you and keeping as much weight in your heels as you can.

 If you want more aqua yoga videos, the Aqua Yoga Pose Database has more than a dozen free tutorials